Pinoy Family Recipes

 • Finally, add the cabbage quarters and pechay.
 Simmer for another 2-3 minutes, just until the vegetables are tender but still crisp.

-• Taste the broth and season with salt and pepper as needed.
+• Taste the broth and season with salt as needed.

 • Serve hot with steamed rice and enjoy!